Sound velocity peak and conformality in isospin QCD: Equations of state

 The quark occupation probability in the pion condensed phase can be computed in the standard Nambu-Gor'kov formalism.
 The derivation is reviewed in Appendix \ref{appsec:derivation}.
 The occupation probabilities for $u$-, $d$-, $\bar{u}$-, $\bar{d}$-quarks are \beq f(p) = f_{u, \bar{d}} (p) &= {1\over 2} \left(1 + { \mu_I - E_D \over E(\mu_I) }\right) \,, \\ \bar{f} (p) = f_{\bar{u}, d} (p) &= {1\over 2} \left(1 + { \mu_I + E_D \over E(\mu_I) }\right) \,. \eeq Roughly speaking, $u$- and $\bar{d}$-quarks occupy states up to $\simeq \mu_I$ while $\bar{u}$- and $d$-quarks are almost fully occupied as in the Dirac sea without pion condensates.

-Shown in Fig.\ref{fig:occ} is the occupation probability $f (p) $ at various densities as a function of quark momenta $p$.
-The densities we plotted are from $0$ to $11n_0$ in $0.25n_0$ increments for gray curves and $2n_0$ increments for red curves.
+Shown in Fig.~\ref{fig:occ} is the occupation probability $f (p) $ at various densities as a function of quark momenta $p$.
+The densities we plotted are from $0$ to $10.0n_0$ in $0.2n_0$ increments for gray curves and $1.0n_0$ increments for red curves.
+The blue dots, where $f(p)$ takes the half value of $f(p=0)$, are the measure of typical momentum at the Fermi surface.